Part 2 - GUI

 ScriptPanel.py

-Display that shown logs about start scripts running against sessions or the server.
+Displays logs for startup scripts running against sessions or the server.
 Good for repeatable actions and small automations without rebuilding the client.

 In the GUI, scripts are loaded from C2Client/Scripts and plugged into lifecycle hooks so they can react to operator activity without changing core code.
 Each script module can implement: OnStart / OnStop (run when the client starts/stops), OnListenerStart / OnListenerStop (react to listener lifecycle), OnSessionStart / OnSessionUpdate / OnSessionStop (triggered as beacons/sessions appear, change, or die—receiving details like beaconHash, listenerHash, hostname, username, arch, privilege, os, timestamps, etc.), and OnConsoleSend / OnConsoleReceive (to observe or augment console traffic).
 All hooks receive the active grpcClient, letting scripts call TeamServer APIs directly.
 The panel auto-discovers .py files in C2Client/Scripts, imports them, and lists the loaded scripts in the UI.

-Example of a script that load a module and use it at session start:
+Example of a script that loads a module and uses it at session start:

 from ..grpcClient import TeamServerApi_pb2